Dept. of Computational Media

-Jim is Professor and Chair of Computer Science at the University of California, Santa Cruz, where he performs research in the fields of software evolution, software bug prediction, and automated generation of computer game levels.
+Jim is Professor of Computational Media at the University of California, Santa Cruz, where he performs research in the fields of software evolution, software bug prediction, and automated generation of computer game levels.

 Curriculum Vitae (including links to papers I have written)

 Foundations of Interactive Game Design, CS 80K (undergraduate), [Winter 2008] [Winter 2007] [Winter 2006]

 Topics in Software Engineering, Software Evolution, CS 290G (graduate), [Winter 2007] [Winter 2005]

 Software Design Project, CS 116 [Spring 2006] [Spring 2005] [Spring 2004]

 Topics in Software Engineering, Software Configuration Management, CS 290G (graduate), [Fall 2003]